petrspelos/theme-me-up/README.md

 - ~~Switch to wallhaven API~~
 - Support all options wallhaven offers for filtering
+    - Support for content filters
+    - Support for pages in the Avalonia UI
 - Maybe allow for caching of results
 - ~~Support other systems, currently made just for my Elementary OS (will probably run on Ubuntu).`~~
     - Supports Linux with Gnome, and Windows.
-- Add support for other wallpaper options in Linux (eg. feh or nitrogen).
+- ~~Add support for other wallpaper options in Linux (eg. feh or nitrogen).~~